 - Male involvement group

-- Grandparent support group
+- Guardian support group

 The Head Start Outcomes and Early Learning Framework and the Florida Early Learning and Developmental Standards for Four-Year-Olds provide the Head Start teachers with knowledge of what preschool children are expected to know and be able to do in the domains of Language Development, Literacy, Mathematics, Science, Creative Arts, Social and Emotional Development, Approaches to Learning, and Physical Health and Development.
 The curricula used in the Head Start program to teach these skills include: